PhiZone/player/README.md

 | 14                      | Song title                                                                 |
 | 15                      | Level name & difficulty                                                    |

-The Z indexes of judgment lines whose `zIndex` are not present (see [Chart enhancements](#chart-enhancements)) are calculated based on their `zOrder` values ([code here](https://github.com/PhiZone/player/blob/ed8a6119a28c8594d372aacb8e1da12fdce6d692/src/player/utils.ts#L595)).
+The Z indexes of judgment lines whose `zIndex` is not present (see [Chart enhancements](#chart-enhancements)) are calculated based on their `zOrder` values ([code here](https://github.com/PhiZone/player/blob/ed8a6119a28c8594d372aacb8e1da12fdce6d692/src/player/utils.ts#L595)).
 Simply put, the values are mapped onto [0, 1) and made equally spaced, and then get added by 2 to become Z indexes.
 See examples below.

 | `zOrder`           | Z index               |
 | ------------------ | --------------------- |